 A perfect amalgamation of comedy, silence, poignancy and horror that would stay with you till the end.

-Nothing like Lear, features, quite literally The Clown, who in search of humour makes us acquainted with the insecurities of his life, at the heart of which, as it has already been mentioned earlier in the article, is his unhappy relationship with his daughter.
+Nothing like Lear, features, quite literally The Clown, who in search of humor makes us acquainted with the insecurities of his life, at the heart of which, as it has already been mentioned earlier in the article, is his unhappy relationship with his daughter.
 The entire play seemed like Shakespeare has been revolutionized into something newer to fit the quirks and eccentricities of the modern lifestyle.
 We could imagine the response and reaction of the old King Lear, if he indeed was trapped in the same situation as the protagonist of the play.

 A play to nourish your soul

-This play refuses to leave me and my mind, as it felt that I was experiencing the pain, anguish and joys of the protagonist.
+This play refuses to leave me and my mind, as it felt that I was experiencing the pain, anguish, and joys of the protagonist.
 I felt as if I was the protagonist himself.
 It, indeed was a strange experience because it looked fictitious and real at the same time.
-This play has greatly influenced me as an audience and has helped me come to terms with the little ironies of life and embrace them wholeheartedly, because life, with its small packages of joys and sorrows is beautiful.
+This play has greatly influenced me as an audience and has helped me come to terms with the little ironies of life and embrace them wholeheartedly, because life, with its small packages of joys and sorrows, is beautiful.